singlestore-labs/singlestore-debezium-connector/README.md

 [![License](http://img.shields.io/:license-Apache%202-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)
 [![Github Actions status image](https://github.com/singlestore-labs/singlestore-debezium-connector/actions/workflows/maven.yml/badge.svg)](https://github.com/singlestore-labs/singlestore-debezium-connector/actions)

+**Note**: This connector is in private preview.
+It is intended for experimental use only and is not fully tested, documented, or supported by SingleStore.

 SingleStore connector for Debezium ("the connector") captures and records row-level changes that occur in the database.
 You can configure the connector to read from a single table and to ignore, mask, or truncate values in specific columns.